Close Menu

 • Check the requirements with your council or the government’s roads department and,

-• Ask the bike shop what the motor speed cutoff point and peak watts-hour are.
+• Ask the bike shop for the motor speed cutoff point and peak watts-hour.

 E-Bike Buying Guide Wrap Up